CloudBoltSoftware/terraform-provider-cloudbolt/docs/data-sources/resource_ref.md

 ### Optional

-- `id` (String) The global id of a CloudBolt Resource, required if "url_path" not provided
+- `id` (String) The global id of a CloudBolt Resource, required if "name" or "url_path" is not provided
+- `name` (String) The name of a CloudBolt Resource, required if "id" or "url_path" is not provided"
-- `url_path` (String) The relative API URL path for the CloudBolt Resource, required if "id" not provided
+- `url_path` (String) The relative API URL path for the CloudBolt Resource, required if "id" or "name" is not provided

 ### Read-Only

-- `name` (String) The name of a CloudBolt Resource
 - `create_date` (String) Date the CloudBolt Resource was created
 - `status` (String) CloudBolt Resource Status
 - `attributes` (Map of String) CloudBolt Resource attributes